MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Get-MgTeamworkTeamAppSetting.md

 # Get-MgTeamworkTeamAppSetting

 ## SYNOPSIS
-Represents tenant-wide settings for all Teams apps in the tenant.
+Get the tenant-wide teamsAppSettings for all Teams apps in the tenant.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaTeamworkTeamAppSetting](/powershell/module/Microsoft.Graph.Beta.Teams/Get-MgBetaTeamworkTeamAppSetting?view=graph-powershell-beta)

 ## SYNTAX